Slavery in international law: Slavery Convention

 Although this document provides the concrete definition of slavery, its definition is limited in the types of slavery it includes.
-Instead, it is descriptive of chattel slavery, most commonly understood as the plantation slavery in the United States in the 18th and 19th centuries, even though chattel slavery was significantly more widespread and was not limited to one country alone.
-It is for this reason that the 1956 Supplementary Convention on Slavery was signed.
+Instead, it is descriptive of chattel slavery, such as for example the plantation slavery in the United States in the 18th and 19th centuries, a historically global form of slavery which at the time of the 1926 Slavery Convention was still legal in some parts of the world, such as in Hejaz, Yemen, Oman and the other states of the Arabian Peninsula and Persian Gulf.

+In order to expand the definition of slavery, the 1956 Supplementary Convention on Slavery was signed.
 It gives a more comprehensive definition of slavery to include debt bondage, serfdom, or any practice where a woman is promised or given into marriage on payment of money and is without the right to refuse the marriage, the husband of a woman has the right to transfer her to another person, a woman is liable to be inherited by another upon the death of her husband, or any practice where a child under 18 years of ages is exploited for his or her labour.
 The 1956 Supplementary Convention on Slavery came into force on April 30, 1957 and of 2002 there were 97 states partied to the convention.